Media and Communication Studies A: Key Concepts in Media, Communication and Journalism

 Knowledge and understanding

-- describe central concepts and theoretical perspectives within the fields of Media Studies, Communication Studies and Journalism Studies respectively,
+- demonstrate basic knowledge and understanding of the main thematic areas and key concepts in the fields of Media Studies, Communication Studies and Journalism Studies respectively,

-- describe the constitutive role of communication in organisations, and the role of media and journalism in contemporary societies,
+- understand the constitutive role of communication in organisations, and the role of media and journalism in contemporary societies,

-- describe the historical development of the media, journalism and organisational communication,
+- identify the historical perspective in the development of media, journalism and organisational communication,

 Competence and skills